 - The aroma of food spreading is also unavoidable.
 Those talking can get disturbed due to Indian cooking devices, the opening and closing of cabinets, the whistle of a pressure cooker, the strong treatment of Indian spices, especially tasks to spruce up the flavors of spices enhanced by the release of their essential oils, etc. So, it’s a mixed bag, and an individual chooses to like it or not

 - Alternatively, the aroma of food could also be not-so-pleasing for some family members.
 The only respite here is that even with a closed kitchen, the aroma does not get contained inside the kitchen alone.
-The aromas in no way get minimized even in closed wall kitchen because it flows out of the kitchen doors as well
+The aromas in no way get minimized even in a closed wall kitchen because it flows out of the kitchen doors as well

 - The positive side of this is that it gets the family together, and freshly cooked food is quick to have the family members salivating much sooner